Period matrices and homological quasi-trees on discrete Riemann surfaces: Period matrices as weighted sum over quasi-trees

 It follows that

-where the sign depends only on the choice of $d_{T_0,\bar{o}}$ and cancels out when multiplied with the corresponding determinant for $J$.
+where the sign depends only on the choice of $T_0$ and $\bar{o}$, and cancels out when multiplied with the corresponding determinant for $J$.

-Conversely, if $T$ is not a $k$-quasi-tree, then one of the following holds: \begin{enumerate} \item $T$ is disconnected.
+Now we prove (1).
+If $T$ is not a $k$-quasi-tree, then one of the following holds: \begin{enumerate} \item[(i)] $T$ is disconnected.
 In this case, the sum of the columns of $d_{T,\bar{o}}$ corresponding to the vertices of any connected component not containing the root $o$ is zero, implying that $d_{T,\bar{o}}$ has linearly dependent columns.

-\item $T$ is connected.
+\item[(ii)] $T$ is connected.
 As before, we consider the block form $ $, where $T_0$ is a spanning tree of $T$ and $R = T \setminus T_0$.
-In this case, the pushforward map $f_*: H_1(T; \mathbb{Z}) \to H_1(S; \mathbb{Z})$ has rank $<k$ by definition, so there exists a linear dependence among $f_*\mu_r$'s.
+In this case, the pushforward map $f_*: H_1(T; \mathbb{Z}) \to H_1(S; \mathbb{Z})$ has rank less than $k$ by definition, so there exists a linear dependence among $f_*\mu_r$'s.
 In particular, $M_{R,I}$ has linearly dependent rows thus linearly dependent columns, the latter can be said for $ $ as well. \end{enumerate} In either case, the determinant of $ $ is zero. \end{proof}

-In general, the determinants $\det \mathcal{T}_I$ can serve as interesting invariants in their own right; see the next section and Section~\ref{sec:interpret} for further discussion.
+In general, the determinants $\det \mathcal{T}_I$ can serve as interesting invariants in their own right; see Sections~\ref{sec:duality} and~\ref{sec:interpret} for further discussion.
 However, in the special case of maximal homological quasi-trees, i.e., when $k = 2g$, these determinants are always $\pm 1$, and Theorem~\ref{thm:HQT_count} specializes to Corollary~\ref{cor:det}.
 The following statement corresponds to the $k = 0$ case of Theorem~\ref{thm:bijection}.
-Since the linear-algebraic argument in the next section does not apply in this case, we include it here.
+Since the linear-algebraic argument in Section~\ref{sec:duality} does not apply in this case, we include it here.